Namibia Overland Worldwide Discovery Adventure

 Namib Rand 1 night – twin share safari roof tent

-Luderitz 2 nights – single occupancy lodge
+Luderitz 2 nights – single occupancy guest house

 Quiver Tree Forest 1 night – twin share roof tent /or room upgrade if available.